Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 A lower payment can reduce monthly stress and reduce portfolio withdrawals.
 But extending the mortgage into later retirement years can increase long-term cash-flow pressure, so it's worth stress-testing against fixed income and healthcare costs.

-If you want a more precise analysis, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
-We’ll run a side-by-side comparison using your current mortgage statement and a Loan Estimate so you can see your true break-even point, total cost, and whether refinancing supports your long-term plan.
+If you want a precise analysis, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
+We will run a side-by-side comparison using your current mortgage statement and a Loan Estimate so you can see your true break-even point, total cost, and whether refinancing supports your long-term plan.

 Related Articles